spree/spree/guides/src/content/developer/customization/logic.md

 order: 4
 ---

+# Logic Customization

 ## Overview

-This guide explains how to customize the internal Spree code to meet your exact business requirements.
+It is highly recommended to use [Dependencies](dependencies.html) and [Extensions](extensions.html) first rather than to apply patches to Spree Core.
+Still if you don't find those to be efficient you can pretty much overwrite any part of Spree following this guide.

 ## Extending Classes

-All of Spree's business logic (models, controllers, helpers, etc) can easily be extended / overridden to meet your exact requirements using standard Ruby idioms.
+All of Spree's business logic (models, controllers, helpers, etc) can easily be extended or overridden to meet your exact requirements using standard Ruby idioms.

 Standard practice for including such changes in your application or